 Each graph corresponds to a logical proposition marked for ontological and veridictory status.
 Ontological and veridictory dialogics (see the chapter on this subject) is the study of true/false evaluations and their relations with the actual (what is), counterfactual (what is not), possible (what could be or could have been) and impossible (what could not be or could not have been) realms.
 Each graph does not necessarily correspond to a proposition marked as true and real in the universe of reference (the universe that defines the ultimate truth of the text).
-For example, the proposition The ant feeds the cicada during the cold season (graph 5) is actually false, but possibly true: it could have been actually true (if we put ourselves in the past) or it could be actually true (if we put ourselves in the present at the time when the cicada is making her request, or at the time when the cold season has not yet gone by).
+For example, the proposition The ant feeds the cicada during the cold season (graph 5) is actually false, but possibly true: it could have been actually true (if we put ourselves in the past) or it could be actually true (if we put ourselves in the past) or it could be actually true (if we put ourselves in the past) or at the time when the cold season has not yet gone by).
 Propositions of this kind are actually false by chance; at the other end of the spectrum, one finds propositions that are actually false in their substance, that is, they are impossibly true: for instance, in the logic of the story, Luck feeds the cicada during the cold season is actually false and impossibly true.